 Step 3: Plan Ahead

-Step 4: Obtain Permits, Approvals and Licenses
+Step 4: Obtain Restaurant License, Permits, and Approvals

 Restaurant owners make sure that the restaurant meets all state and local laws and regulations.
-Although the requirements and types of licenses and permits may vary from state-to-state, common licenses include a food service license, local business license, name registration, creation of a business entity, proof of worker's compensation insurance, zoning approval and building permits, equipment permits, police and safety inspections, approval from the fire marshal and a liquor license for any restaurant that serves alcohol.
+Although the requirements and types of licenses and permits vary from state-to-state, common licenses include a food service license, local business license, name registration, creation of a business entity, proof of worker's compensation insurance, zoning approval and building permits, equipment permits, police and safety inspections, approval from the fire marshal, and a liquor license for any restaurant that serves alcohol.

-Step 5: Consider Certification Options
+Step 5: Consider Certification for Career Advancement